progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--You’ve just gone over Git’s three main object types, but there is a fourth.
 The tag object is very much like a commit object — it contains a tagger, a date, a message, and a pointer.
 The main difference is that a tag object points to a commit rather than a tree.
 It’s like a branch reference, but it never moves — it always points to the same commit but gives it a friendlier name.-->

 Wir haben jetzt Gits drei Haupt Objekttypen besprochen, aber es gibt noch einen vierten.
 Das Tag Objekt ist dem Commit Objekt sehr ähnlich: es enthält einen Tagger (xxx), ein Datum, eine Meldung und eine Referenz auf ein anderes Objekt.
-Der Hauptunterschied besteht darin, daß ein Tag Objekt auf einen Commit zeigt und nicht auf einen Tree.
+Der Hauptunterschied besteht darin, dass ein Tag Objekt auf einen Commit zeigt und nicht auf einen Tree.
 Ein Tag ist in dieser Hinsicht also ähnlich einem Branch, aber er bewegt sich nie, sondern zeigt immer auf denselben Commit und gibt ihm damit einen netteren Namen.

 <!--As discussed in Chapter 2, there are two types of tags: annotated and lightweight.
 You can make a lightweight tag by running something like this:-->